thurrott/WinUIpad/README.md

-# WinUIpad4
+# WinUIpad

-WinUIpad 4 for Windows 11 is a work-in-progress update to .NETpad 3.x written with the Windows App SDK.
+WinUIpad for Windows 11 is a work-in-progress update to .NETpad 3.x written with the Windows App SDK.